ahmadmdabit/ai-utils-extension/PROJECT-SUMMARY.md

 - **Language Selection:** A dedicated UI for selecting a target translation language, with presets and a custom input option.
 - **Secure API Key Management:** A settings page allows users to securely save their Gemini API key to `chrome.storage.local`.
 - **Combine Tabs Results:** A powerful option to synthesize the results from multiple selected tabs into a single, cohesive output.
 The system processes all selected tabs at each step of a pipeline before combining them, enabling complex, multi-stage analysis.
+- **Process Cancellation:** Users can cancel long-running processes with the Cancel button.
+- **Configurable Timeouts:** Users can set processing timeouts in the Settings panel to prevent indefinite processing.
+- **Tab Refresh:** Users can refresh the tab list with the reload button to see their latest open tabs.

 ---